 What are Contractor Bonds?

-In most states of the U.S., it is necessary for contractors in certain businesses to obtain a contractor bond as a guarantee to potential clients that they will live up to specific standards of operation, relative to the industry they are in.
-What is a contractor bond in essence?
-It is a protection for residential or commercial customers against outright fraud, or against workmanship that is far below industry standards.
-Whereas performance bonds ensure that a contractor fulfills the terms of a contract, a contractor license bond specifically ensures that the contractor will live up to state or local licensing requirements.
-Learn more about Contractor Bonds!
+In most states, it is required for contractors to get a bond.
+They act as a guarantee to potential clients that they will live up to specific standards of operation, relative to the industry they are in.
+What is a contractor’s bond in essence?
+It is a protection for residential or commercial customers against fraud or poor workmanship that is way below industry standards.
+Whereas performance bonds ensure that the contractor fulfills the terms of a contract, a contractor license bond ensures that the contractor will live up to state or local licensing requirements.

-In legal terms, a contractor surety bond is a binding contract between three parties, a principal, an obligee, and a surety.
-The principal is the contractor who is seeking the bond for his business, the obligee is the organization imposing the bond requirement on the contractor, and the surety is an insurance company which guarantees the contractor’s obligations.
+In legal terms, these bonds are a binding contract between three parties, a principal, an obligee, and a surety.
+The principal is the contractor who is seeking the bond for his business, the obligee is the organization imposing the bond requirement on the contractor, and the surety is an insurance company that guarantees their obligations.
 In the event of any claim, the surety company would pay the amount of the claim, but would then be reimbursed by the principal.

-At NFP Surety, this is what we do everyday.
+At Surety by NFP, this is what we do every day.
 We help contractors get bonded, so they can get their business rolling.
-We are the contractor bonding professionals, and we know what you need.
+We are contractor bonding professionals, and we know what you need.
 Contact us, or fill out the easy online application (takes a few minutes), and we will get you bonded as soon as possible.

-As stated previously, it is a legal requirement in most states that a contractor get bonded in order to operate a business within the jurisdiction of the business community where he/she will operate.
-This is the process that a contractor must go through in order to become bonded and ready for legal operations, although many contractors choose to work with a surety company which will coordinate the steps below:
+As stated previously, it is a legal requirement in most states that the contractor gets bonded in order to operate a business within the jurisdiction of the business community where he/she will operate.

-Call NFP Surety today for a pain-free bonding process.
+Call us today for a pain-free bonding process.
 Or go to our website at nfpsurety.com.
-Let our team of trusted bonding agents walk you thru the process, and shop your bond to one of our top-rated carriers.
+Let our team of trusted bonding agents walk you through the process, and shop your bond to one of our top-rated carriers.
 Call us at (800) 863-3210.
 We appreciate your business!

 There is a kind of two-way action represented by contract bonds, the first of which is the legal requirement – you simply cannot operate a contracting business in your home state without that bond.
 The other aspect of the bond is its protective feature, which comes into play for all clients who avail themselves of your services.